Best Hotel Booking Engine 2026: Cloudbeds vs SiteMinder vs Profitroom

 A simple example for a 40-room property:

-• ADR: €120
+- ADR: €120

-• Annual occupancy: 70% (average 28 rooms/night occupied)
+- Annual occupancy: seventy percent (average 28 rooms/night occupied)

-• Monthly direct booking revenue: approximately €28,000 (at 70% occupancy, 30% direct share)
+- Monthly direct booking revenue: approximately €28,000 (at the occupancy and direct-share above)

-At a 20-room property with 50% occupancy and 20% direct share, monthly direct revenue is around €7,200.
-3.5% = €252/month, which is below most flat-fee platforms.
+At a 20-room property with fifty percent occupancy and twenty percent direct share, monthly direct revenue is around €7,200, so a three point five percent commission is roughly €252 per month, below most flat-fee platforms (STR direct-booking benchmarks).
 Commission wins until your direct booking strategy actually succeeds.

 The implication: if you’re early in building your direct booking channel, commission-based pricing aligns your costs with your progress.
 Once direct bookings become a meaningful revenue line, move to flat pricing.
 Build that transition into your vendor evaluation upfront: ask what the switching process looks like, and whether existing reservation data transfers cleanly.